 It’s never too early to work on cultivating your love for yourself.
 It’s especially important for children, even as young as 10 or 11 years old.
 A sense of self-love will bring your child a healthy life filled with friendship, respect, and lots of good times.
 All you need to do is encourage him or her to practice positive affirmations for pre-teens.

 Being a pre-teen can be eye-opening for a kid.
-They know they’re not babies anymore.
+Above all, they know they’re not babies anymore.
 At this point, words like cute, adorable, cuddly, and silly probably will not apply to them.
-They’re growing up.
+To be sure, they’re growing up.

 However, they aren’t yet teenagers.
 Even though they’re becoming more and more capable every day, sometimes they feel like they don’t get the respect they deserve.
 Perceived to be too young to know what to do, adults and even their peers will occasionally say and do things that hurt their self-esteem.